Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

 \subsection{Mean Sum Rate of SD versus Non-Subsurface Methods}

-Many existing MU RIS phase selection methods, such as those in \cite{abeywickrama_intelligent_2020, gao_robust_2021, buzzi_ris_2021}, focus on achieving near optimal performance.
+Many existing \gls{MU} \gls{RIS} phase selection methods, such as those in \cite{abeywickrama_intelligent_2020, gao_robust_2021, buzzi_ris_2021, chen_low_2024}, focus on achieving near optimal performance.
 Necessarily, they have challenging computational complexity requirements.
-The lowest complexity MU method we are aware of is that first proposed in \cite{singh_efficient_2022}.
+The lowest complexity \gls{MU} method we are aware of is that proposed in \cite{singh_efficient_2022}.
 While other methods may offer better performance, the design in \cite{singh_efficient_2022} is more likely to be considered for practical implementation.
+This method approximately minimizes the \gls{TMSE} of a \gls{MMSE} receiver.
+All users are placed in one band, so each user has $K$ times the \gls{BW} when compared to users served by the SD.
+This discrepancy in available \gls{BW} per \gls{UE} would exist between the \gls{SD} and any \gls{MU} approach where all of the \glspl{UE} are in a single frequency band.
+We believe it is important to compare our method to this type of scenario, as this is the most common type of \gls{MU} \gls{RIS} design in the literature.
+Also, considering a key benefit of the \gls{SD} is a significant complexity reduction, a low-complexity \gls{MU} approach was considered to be a fair comparison.
+To show the low complexity nature of the \gls{TMSE} method and the significant complexity reduction afforded by the \gls{SD}, the number and complexity of matrix operations required for both methods is compared to the low-complexity near-optimal approach in \cite{chen_low_2024} in Table \ref{tab:compcomp}.
+The approach in \cite{chen_low_2024} jointly optimizes the \gls{RIS} phase shifts, precoder and combiner for a single \gls{UE} system to minimize the \gls{MSE}.
+For a fair comparison with the \gls{SD} and \gls{TMSE} approaches, the number of operations for the single \gls{UE} case are scaled by $K$, representing an \gls{OFDM}-type system with no \gls{IUI}.

-This method approximately minimises the total mean squared error (TMSE) of a MMSE receiver.
-All users are placed in one band, so each user has $K$ times the bandwidth (BW) when compared to users served by the SD.
-In \cite{inwood_phase_2023}, we compared the SD and TMSE method in terms of BW, complexity and fairness.
-The SD offers a reduction in complex multiplies by a factor of $N(K^2+K(N+2))$, requires no matrix operations, provides fairer results according to Jain's fairness test, uses a much simpler receiver type (MF vs MMSE) and reduces CSI requirements by a factor of $K$.
-Hence, even when compared to the simplest RIS designs, the SD approach offers substantial complexity savings.
+Assuming that $N$ is the largest variable, the \gls{SD} offers a multiplicative reduction of a factor of $K+K^2$ over the \gls{TMSE} method, and of $nKM$ over the \gls{MSE} approach.
+For a system where $N=128$, $M=32$, $K=4$ and $n=40$ (as suggested in \cite{chen_low_2024}), the \gls{SD}, \gls{TMSE} method and \gls{MSE} method require 516, 3388 and 1356960 multiplicative operations, respectively, highlighting the significant computational savings provided by the \gls{SD}.
+Additionally, the \gls{SD} does not require matrix functions, unlike the others.
+Results in \cite{inwood_phase_2023} also showed that the \gls{SD} provides fairer results according to Jain's fairness test, uses a much simpler receiver type (\gls{MF} vs \gls{MMSE}) and reduces \gls{CSI} requirements by a factor of $K$ when compared to the \gls{TMSE} approach.
+Hence, the \gls{SD} approach offers substantial complexity savings even compared to the simplest \gls{RIS} designs.